FairgateLabs/rust-bitcoin-script-stack/README.md

 id: 7       | size: 1       | name: OP_ADD()             |  8
 ```

-### Breakpoint
+### Breakpoints
-When writing complex functions or sripts that performs a lot of operations tracking the right step becomes a challenge.
+When writing complex functions or scripts that perform a lot of operations, tracking the right step becomes a challenge.
 So it's is possible to set up breakpoints that will make the debugging easier.
 ```
-stack.custom(....)                          // some coplex operation
+stack.custom(....)                          // some complex operation
 stack.set_breakpoint("breakpoint-name-1");  // set breakpoint
 ```

+### OP_ROLL
+Op roll is not implemented as direct operation as the modification of the stack can not be calculated in advance.
+Use `move_var` and `move_var_sub_n` to achieve the same goal, and take advantage of position tracking.

+### Conditionals
+For now, conditional branches are not supported as operations.
+Nonetheless conditionals that on each branch result in the same amount of variables consumed and produced can be implemented using the `custom` function and `define` to specify the resulting vars.
+Take a look at `test_conditional` on [src/stack.rs](src/stack.rs) as an example.

+At some point conditionals might be implemented as part of the lib, allowing debugging of each branch.

+### OP_IFDUP
+As this op modifies the stack depth at runtime it is not possible to implement it here.